Multiway Spherical Clustering via Degree-Corrected Tensor Block Models: Introduction

 {\bf Organization.} The rest of this paper is organized as follows.
 Section~\ref{sec:model} introduces the degree-corrected tensor block model (dTBM) with three motivating examples and presents the identifiability of dTBM under the angle gap condition.
 We show the phase transition and the existence of statistical-computational gaps for the higher-order dTBM in Section~\ref{sec:limits}.
-In Section~\ref{sec:alg}, we provide a polynomial-time two-stage algorithm with misclustering rate guarantees.
-Numerical studies including the simulation, comparison with other methods, and two real dataset analyses are in Sections~\ref{sec:simulation}-\ref{sec:real}.
+In Section~\ref{sec:alg}, we provide a polynomial-time two-stage algorithm with misclustering rate guarantees. { Extension to Bernoulli models is also presented.
+In Section~\ref{sec:tbm}, we compare our work with non-degree tensor block models.} Numerical studies including the simulation, comparison with other methods, and two real dataset analyses are in Sections~\ref{sec:simulation}-\ref{sec:real}.
 The main technical ideas we develop for addressing main theorems are provided in Section~\ref{sec:mainproof}.
 Detailed proofs and extra theoretical results are provided in Appendix.